GarryLed/RequirementsEngineeringGroupProject/README.md

 •	When I have an upcoming exam
 •	Then I am sent a notification to my phone about exam time and location

-**User Story’s**
-1. As a student, I want to track my study time, so I can reduce stress and see how much time I am allocating to each course on a weekly basis.
+2.	**As a student, I want to track my study time, so I can reduce stress and see how much time I am allocating to each course on a weekly basis.**

 **Acceptance criteria/tests**
 •	Student can create study block in Calander and track time for all events